Fordalex/asteroid_game/readme.md

 need to remove the bullets when they go outside the canvas area.
 Need to stop the enemies from traveling past the player.
+15 should be max bullet speed.

+## Features to implement

+I'm going to change this into a flask app so that high scores can be saved.

 ### Acknowledgements